 Protect your projector with a password.
 Once enabled, you must enter the password before you can project an image.
+If the projector is powered on with password protection, you must enter the password to use the projector.

 - 1. Select Menu > Configuration > Menu Preferences > PIN Protect.

 - 2. Enter a password by number keys.

 - 3. To confirm the password, select OK.